| S (continued) |

 - the lovely, long curly-haired, teen-aged ingenue

-Margy Frake's (Jeanne Crain) longings for love
+Margy Frake's (Jeanne Crain) longings for love, and the scene of

-Gilbert (Dana Andrews) on the fair's rides
+reporter Pat Gilbert (Dana Andrews)

 - their subsequent three-day romance